 so might accommodate 320 units on 70% of its area.
 Allowing for imperfect use of land,

 maybe 1000 units in total could be accommodated on the estimated 21 acres.
 60 sq. yards

 per pitch is just over 23' by 23' - adequate but far short of Caravan Club standards.

 Licensed sites are generally allowed around 25 static caravans or 30 mobile caravans per acre - where calculated acres excludes ponds and lakes etc. on the site.
 If these standards were applied, and 25% of land taken for roadways etc, only about 470 units could be accommodated in total.

 |Field 1 of the main Bulverton campsite, viewed

 from the walkway down from the Bulverton marquee.

 The private Corehill campsite to the north of the A3052 can be seen beyond the houses, at the top centre of the picture.
 This is a quieter site, and with good access to Waitrose.
 Otherwise - it would seem to have few attractions, apart from less mud.

 Other, more established caravan and camping sites some miles from Sidmouth are preferred by many folkies - which is a shame because the festival loses campsite revenue.
-Thorn Park campsite ran its own 'fringe festival' events during 2009 (and 2010).
+Thorn Park campsite has run its own 'fringe festival' events since 2009.

 |Slightly different view of field 1.